 HELP!
 I need to change my email address with Abby?

-I keep getting the message “Abby sent me” when I try to register.
+I keep getting the message “Our team at Postcards@TonyTheDemocrat.org is waiting to hear from you.” when I try to request addresses.
 What do I do?

 Is it true that Abby is now on Facebook?